JoaquimXG/CM4025-Enterprise-Web/frontend/README.md

 # TODO

 1. Allow password modification
-4. Delete self
-  - with confirmation
-1. Differences for admins?
+2. Differences for admins?
   - View all data?
   - User management?
 Yes probably required.
     - Only show user management link in nav if the user is admin
   - Worker management
     - Should be read only for normal users and editable for admins
+3. Replace image on homepage
+4. Text on dashboard page

 ## Issues
 1. Optimize calls to isauthenticated, can be in a store or maybe in context
+  - Fix profile page as well
 2. Issues with tabindex on modals

 ## Done